-In special cases the school nurse, doctor, and parents may agree on a plan for administration of medication during school hours.
-The parent shall request from the pharmacy a duplicate labeled bottle of the medication if it is deemed necessary that it be taken during school hours.
-One bottle will be kept at school under the care of school authorities.
-Both bottles shall contain the name and telephone number of the pharmacy, the student's name and date of birth, the name of the prescribing physician, and the name and dosage of the drug to be given.
+In special cases the school nurse, healthcare provider and parents may agree on a plan for administration of medication during school hours.
+The parent shall request from the pharmacy a duplicate labelled bottle of the medication if it is deemed necessary that it be taken during school hours.
+The prescription bottle will be kept at school under the care of school authorities.
+The pharmacy provided bottle shall contain the name and telephone number of the pharmacy, the student's name and date of birth, the prescription identification number, the name of the prescribing physician, and the name and dosage of the drug to be given, along with instructions.